-Employee relations and communications are some of the main factors that influence employee satisfaction and engagement.
+Employee relations (a.k.a. employee relationship management) have a direct influence employee satisfaction and engagement.
 Therefore, many companies today invest more resources to improve employee relations and keep their workplaces healthy.

 The main goal of every employee relations strategy is to improve relationships and collaboration in the workplace.

-Good leadership is ranked as one of the most important factors that attracts new candidates and keeps existing employees.
-In that sense, employee relations often focuses on helping line managers truly connect with their employees.
+Good leadership is ranked as one of the most important factors that attract new candidates and keeps existing employees.
+In that sense, employee relations often focus on helping line managers truly connect with their employees.

 💡 Check out our guide for Building a Better Company with Internal Communications.